laurynas/volvo_crankshaft/README.md

 - Automatic brightness adjustment using light sensor
 - Sound output to the car stereo via RPi
 - Microphone
-- Phone fast charging via USB.
-Phone charges slowly from RPi USB.
-It should be possible to do fast-charging by splitting USB extension cable and connecting power wires directly to 5V output of step down converter.

 I'm playing audio via Bluetooh audio adapter.